WORD LIST FOR FIRST WORDS

 It’s important to use your body and act out the verbs /doing words.
 This helps with comprehension and of course retention.
 It can take many, many repetitions of the word to be able to use it spontaneously.

 Get the animals / people to follow the leader’s actions.
 Jump, catch, hide.

-3. Carry out some actions with the mini figures
+3. Carry out actions with mini figures on a farm

 We have chosen these picture books for preschoolers focussing on early action words (verbs).
 When learning new vocabulary it helps to simplify everything else so that you can really emphasise the new word.
 For this reason, although younger children may enjoy this list, we have specifically chosen simpler books that are still wonderfully engaging for kindy children with language delay.

 - Talk about the actions (not just reading the words)

 One Mole digging a hole.
 This is a counting book with one action on each page.
 It also has a rhyming text, but you can change this if you need to.
 Action words included are; digging, picking, pulling.

 Verbs – dig, pick, pull, prune.

 I Can do that.
 Using natural gestures to support early vocabulary development has been shown to help children learn new words more quickly.
 I Can Do That provides children with multiple opportunities to hear, see, say, and sign early verbs.
 With built-in interactive reading strategies, strong rhythm and rhyme patterns, and engaging illustrations, I Can Do That provides a multi-modal reading experience to support early word learning.

 Verbs – eat, drink, hug, cry, sleep